Reymond de Montmorency, 3rd Viscount Frankfort de Montmorency

-Major-General Reymond Hervey de Montmorency, 3rd Viscount Frankfort de Montmorency, (21 September 1835 – 7 May 1902), was an Anglo-Irish soldier and peer in the peerage of Ireland.
+Major-General Reymond Hervey de Montmorency, 3rd Viscount Frankfort de Montmorency, (21 September 1835 – 7 May 1902) was an Anglo-Irish British Army officer and a peer in the peerage of Ireland.

 Life

 Montmorency was the son of Lodge Reymond de Montmorency, 2nd Viscount Frankfort de Montmorency (born Lodge Reymond Morres) and his wife Georgiana Frederica Henchy, a daughter of Peter FitzGibbon Henchy QC.